 Like we stated before, there is no technical indicator that can guarantee 100% profitable trades.
 Historical trends may not have a good predictor for future prices.
 Every trader will recommend using adequate risk management to limit losses.
 This is particularly relevant for a prop trader because the positions they take generally use leverage.
 This means that they can take a position of $100,000 by just putting in $10,000 of capital.
 When markets are not favorable, chances are high that the losses could exceed $10,000.
 Stop losses and hedging are useful measures to manage the amount of risk taken.

 Before actually trading on a firm’s capital, prop traders often receive a simulator account on a trading platform to demonstrate their abilities.
 This is a learning step for the prop trader, and it also acts as a way of assessing his abilities.
 Most firms recruit a trader only when he has performed well in paper trades.
 It allows the company to gauge the person’s trading strategies and risk management practices.
 It is also a good way for traders to browse through the online platform’s features.
 Many brokers provide this facility at a minimal cost.

 6. Subscribe at a Prop Trading Program

 There are other fees that this program saves you.
 These include Finamark License, Educational Content, Data Fees, and Journalytix License.
 The repository of educational material is also beneficial for these prospective traders as this section offers over 60 webinars with more than 50 hours of content.
 Gauntlet Mini also gives users the flexibility to choose the type of account based on the amount of virtual capital.
 Monthly subscription ranges from $150 for $25,000 virtual capital to $350 for $150,000 virtual capital.
-The program resets in case a candidate fails to meet the requirements i.e., the person can enroll again later after paying the necessary fees.
+The program resets if a candidate fails to meet the requirements, i.e., the person can enroll later after paying the necessary fees.